ido-khh/EO-IRE-Theory/README.md

 - **Inquiries:** For commercial licensing, strategic partnerships, or authorized implementations, please contact the author via:
   - **Email:** [hakhoon8@naver.com]
   - **Official Blog:** https://blog.naver.com/ido_khh

+[Usage Policy & License] Non-commercial use and academic citation are welcome.
+However, explicit permission and royalty agreements are required for commercial AI training and services.